 - To promote walking, we installed a sidewalk (at our expense) on Schooner Head Road and have partnered with Acadia National Park and Friends of Acadia to extend the community connector trails program through Jackson Laboratory properties connecting the village to Sand Beach via the Red Path Trail restoration project.

 - We minimize travel miles by teleconferencing and videoconferencing with the University of Maine and the University of Heidelberg, and we facilitate distance learning with the University of Maine, high school students in North Carolina, and the Maine School of Science and Mathematics.

 Keeping MDI Beautiful

-- In the 1920s, wealthy summer residents of Mount Desert Island promoted the establishment of a national park and scientific research laboratories, including the Mount Desert Island Biological Laboratory and the Roscoe B. Jackson Memorial Laboratory, to preserve the island’s natural environment and prevent the incursion of the logging industry.
+- In the early 20th century, wealthy summer residents of Mount Desert Island promoted the establishment of a national park and scientific research laboratories, including the Mount Desert Island Biological Laboratory and the Roscoe B. Jackson Memorial Laboratory, to preserve the island’s natural environment and prevent the incursion of the logging industry.

 - In keeping with the Dark Sky initiative, our shielded lighting protects the night skies.

 - Our campus is designed to blend into its natural surroundings.

 - We are located on the officially designated Scenic Byway.

 - We installed paths and benches to encourage employees to take lunchtime and other breaks outdoors.